-Pursuant to the Interim Provisions for the Administration of Internet Publishing, the online games services provided on our websites by our online game operator partners may be deemed as a type of "internet publication" provided by us, and we may be required to obtain an internet publication license from the GAPP.
-Baidu Netcom is in the process of applying for the internet publication business license.
+Pursuant to the Interim Provisions for the Administration of Internet Publishing, the online games services provided on our websites by our online game operator partners may be deemed as a type of "internet publication" provided by us, and we may be required to obtain an Internet Publication License from the GAPP.
+Baidu Netcom is still in the process of applying for the Internet Publication License.
+We have an entity in our group that holds an Internet Publication License, and another entity also in the process of applying for the Internet Publication License.
 The required approval by the GAPP of each online game provided on our websites is handled by our online game operator partners.

 In June 2010, the Ministry of Culture promulgated the Interim Administration Measures of Online Games.
-In accordance with these measures, an ICP service provider operating online games, must obtain an Online Culture Business Permit.
-Baidu Netcom has obtained an Online Culture Business Permit for operating online games.
+In accordance with these measures, an ICP service provider operating online games, must obtain an Internet Culture Business Permit.
+Baidu Netcom and some other entities in our group have obtained an Internet Culture Business Permit for operating online games.
 These measures also specify that the Ministry of Culture is responsible for the censorship of imported online games and the filing of records of domestic online games.
 The procedures for the filing of records of domestic online games must be conducted with the Ministry of Culture within 30 days after the commencement date of the online operation of such online games or the occurrence date of any material alteration of such online games.
-The approval by or filing with the Ministry of Culture of each online game provided on our website has been handled primarily by our online game operator partners.
+The approval by or filing with the Ministry of Culture of each online game provided on our websites has been handled primarily by our online game operator partners.